 When you have the outfits you are planning on using its important to see them together so you can make any adjustments.
 What do you think?
 Do they coordinate well or clash?
 Do you like how they look?

 10. And don't forget about the shoes!

-It is easy to think about clothes and forget the shoes to the last minute.
+It is easy to think about clothes and forget the shoes until the last minute.
 Make sure to include them early so you don't pick outfits where the shoes don't work.

 If you have any doubts - then ask the photographer.
 Drop me a line and I can give you some more tips and on what to wear.
 You can also look through my galleries to see how other families have approached it.